 Two entries are chosen for Merit awards.
 These entrants receive:

-A cash prize of £30 GBP (Great British Pounds) to be paid within 48 hours into a PayPal account of the Merit Award winner's choosing.
+A cash prize of £30 GBP (Great British Pounds) to be paid within 48 hours.

 A Merit Award certificate memorialising their success in the competition,